coinbase/coinbase-wallet-sdk/README.md

     }
 ```

-### Disconnecting / De-establishing a link
+## Disconnecting / Disestablishing a Link

 To disconnect, call the instance method `disconnect()` on the WalletLink object,
 or the instance method `close()` on the WalletLink Web3 Provider object.
 This
-will de-establish the link, and require user to reconnect by scanning QR code
+will disestablish the link, and require user to reconnect by scanning QR code
 again.

 ```typescript